waynegramlich/ROS_Notes/README.md

 * Each Micro-SD card will be booted, updated and upgraded and shut down using the network connection and the USB serial cable to access the console window.
+(This may change.)

 * Download minimal Ubuntu system onto the Raspian micro-SD card running on the RasPi2 in to a directory called `ubuntu` using